progsysseminar15/progsys/writeups/Moseley06.md

 Similarly, progressive systems (with potentially non-monotone operations) can be supported by a language like CQL.
 It would be interesting to figure out what classes of logic we can efficiency express and execute.
 (Since we argue that *all* systems can be thought of as progressive systems evolving over time, are there other interesting classes of programs between monotone and Turing-complete?)

+### Chenggang Wu

+The paper states at the beginning that complexity is the major difficulty in developing large-scale software systems.
+Then it summarizes the causes of complexity, which include (mutable) states, controls, and code volume (depend on the state and control).
+It analyzed three types of programming models, namely object-oriented programming, functional programming, and logic programming, and analyzed the complexity of these models based on the three causes and their trade-offs.
+In the second half of the paper, it proposes functional relational programming model, which cleanly separates essential state, essential logic, and accidental states and controls.
+The paper appraises this programming model that it achieves low complexity by minimizing the three causes.

+I am interested in the trade-off between complexity and performance.
+It seems that the paper advocates the elimination of accidental states to reduce the complexity of the program.
+However, to improve the performance, it might be a good idea to add some accidental states and controls.
+Is there a way to simultaneously achieve high performance and low complexity?